Sometimes a blank page can be downright cruel.

 A flashing cursor staring back at you, mocking you with its readiness to execute your next brilliant idea….

-That feeling when your brain feels overworked and wrung out.
-It might be after a day of pretty intense work or in the middle of a particularly big project.
+Your brain feels overworked and wrung out.
+It might be after a day of intense work or in the middle of a particularly big project.
 You feel like you just can’t go on, but you must.

 Prevention is the best cure and I think the best way to overcome creative burnout is avoid it.

-Most people have an inkling of when they work best.
 It might be first thing in the morning or late at night.
-You might work best after you’ve sorted out some of that pesky admin or you might need to get straight into it.
+You might write best after you’ve sorted out some of that pesky admin or you might need to get straight into it.

 When you know the times of the day when your creative brain is freshest you can plan your work accordingly and neatly sidestep that creative burnout.